RJNA-Rangers/mini-framework/README.md

 - value: The value to search for within the attributes or properties of the objects.

 ### Returned Value
-- The first element is an array (result) that contains the objects that have the specified value in their attributes or properties.
-- The second element is a deep copy of the result array.
-!!
-THis will be important for RJNA.replaceParentNode()
+- If the array has only one element, then it returns the object that matches the search criteria.
+Otherwise, it returns an array of objects that match the search criteria.
+Each object represents a match found in the provided obj.
+If no matches are found, an empty array is returned.

 ### Example:
 ```javascript